nixops4/nixops4/README.md

 # NixOps4

-This is the successor of NixOps 2.
+This project is intended to replace and improve on [NixOps 2](https://github.com/NixOS/nixops).
-After a development hiatus in the original project, we have decided to fix structural issues through a first-principles rewrite.
+It fixes a number of structural issues through a rewrite from first principles.

-**Status: work in progress, not usable.**
+**Status: in development**

 ## Goals